ad-freiburg/ad-blog/content/post/project-qlue-ls/index.md

 | ---------------------------------------- | ------------------------------------- |
 | ![](img/examples/highlighting_off.png)   | ![](img/examples/highlighting_on.png) |

-For Monaco-Editor there are 2 options:
+For Monaco-Editor, there are 2 options:

-- [Monarch](https://microsoft.github.io/monaco-editor/monarch.html): build specifically for Monaco, well suited for simple languages
+- [Monarch](https://microsoft.github.io/monaco-editor/monarch.html): built specifically for Monaco, well suited for simple languages
 - [TextMate Grammar](https://macromates.com/manual/en/language_grammars): feature of the [TextMate](https://macromates.com/) Editor, widely used standard in text editors

 I went with TextMate Grammar.
 It's more complex but also more powerful and can be used with other editors.

 TextMate Grammars use the [Oniguruma](https://github.com/kkos/oniguruma) regex engine.
-Basically you use write patters that identify the tokens you want to highlight.
+Basically, you use writing patters that identify the tokens you want to highlight.

 Here is a simple example: